For web security reasons, avoid installing WordPress sites with the username “admin”.

 phpMyAdmin databases

 The username is located in the “user login” column.
-To edit the field simply double-click on the text you want to change …
+To edit the field just double-click on this text you want to change …

 Type in the new user name and click outside the edit box to update the field with the new user name …

-Log out of your server when you’re finished and go back to your WordPress site.
-You will probably find that your session has expired.
-If so, log in again with your new administration login credentials …
+Log out of your server if you’re finished and go back to your WordPress site.
+You will probably find that your session is expired.
+Log in again with your new Admin login details …

-You will see that the user name is now updated.
+You should see that the user name is now updated.
 However, it will probably still display the old “nickname” …

-To choose a new “nickname”, access your Users section and click on the Edit link below the user name …
+To choose a new “nickname”, open your Users area and click on the Edit link below your username …

-You can also access the Profile section if you click on the Edit My Profile link in the “Howdy, User” box …
+You can also access the Profile section if you click on the Edit My Profile link in the “Howdy, User” panel …

 Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop-down menu …